 Are Tankless or Traditional Water Heaters Better?

 When you are building a new home or need to replace your existing water heater, there are two common types of water heaters you will find available through plumbing companies in Mississauga: Tankless water heaters and traditional water heaters.
-While both provide hot water for your home, there are major differences on how they operate, as well as the benefits they provide.

 Traditional Water Heaters